ClayAucoin/codex-lv2-may-2025/guides/week2-vscode/lesson-3-emmet-intro/emmet-intro-lv8.md

 ## ✅ **Summary**

 You learned how to:
-* Use Emmet's `script:src` shortcut to create script tags
+* Use Emmet's `link:css` shortcut to create link tags
 * Add external CSS frameworks to your website
 * Understand what CSS frameworks are and why they're useful
 * Switch between different theme variations